kristiankunc/VatNotif-api/README.md

 This api is **free** to use by anyone without any API key required.

 ## Building
+### MySQL

+This project requires a MySQL database to be running.
+The database schema can be found in the [schema.sql](schema.sql) file.

 To build && run this projetc, first clone it
 ```bash
 $ git clone git@github.com:kristiankunc/VatNotif-api.git